GlenCooper/cryqr/README.md

-# CryQR
+# cryqr
-CryQR.com
+cryqr.com

-20250719T150733Z: Creating a new project named CryQR to open-source this project.
+20250719T150733Z: Creating a new project named cryqr to open-source this project that will involve https://cryqr.com